 Through the assessment approach, the Kul-Bul Decision Tree documents coral reef processes to gauge if a coral reef site can likely recover naturally following a disturbance, of if intervention may be necessary.
 Some intervention or site assisted recovery actions include coral predator control, coral rubble stabilisation, coral nurseries, coral gardening and coral larval reseeding.
 This manual presents the Kul-Bul Decision Tree (page 13) that was used to produce site stewardship plans for sites on Hastings, Saxon and Norman Reefs within Yirrganydji Sea Country.
-Working examples of the Kul-Bul Decision Tree are provided for each coral reef and shows the data used to arrive at the appropriate decision on actions to take in the further conservation and management of these reefs.
+Only the working example of the Kul-Bul Decision Tree for Hastings Reef was provided in this shortened online version of the manual.
+This example shows the data used to arrive at the appropriate decision on actions to take in the further conservation and management of Hastings Reef.
 Instructions, along with the appendices are provided to assist in the use of this proactive tool.

-As an example of how First Nation Traditional Owner/Custodian Ecological Knowledge can be included in a combined assessment of a coral reef, a seasonal calendar (see back cover) was designed which incorporates Yirrganydji language.
+As an example of how First Nation Traditional Owner/Custodian Ecological Knowledge can be included in a combined assessment of a coral reef, a seasonal calendar (provided on request) was designed which incorporates Yirrganydji language.
 The Calendar illustrates the connections between land and sea.
 The plants are rough indicators for seasonal changes throughout the year and lines up with marine life.
 There is always interannual variations between the timing of season and this may result in plants or fruit flowering early or late, which can indicate the presence and behaviour of certain marine animals.